Frank-The-Coder/sentiment_analysis_api/README.md

 # Sentiment Analysis API

-This project is a sentiment analysis API built with FastAPI and deployed on Google Cloud Run.
+This project is a sentiment analysis API built with FastAPI, containerized with Docker, and deployed on both **Google Cloud Run** and **Google Kubernetes Engine (GKE)**.
 It uses a pre-trained `DistilBERT` model from Hugging Face's Transformers library to analyze the sentiment of text inputs.

 ## Project Overview

-The Sentiment Analysis API allows users to submit text and receive a sentiment prediction based on the input text.
-This project demonstrates the use of FastAPI for building RESTful APIs, Docker for containerization, and Google Cloud Run for serverless deployment.
+The Sentiment Analysis API allows users to submit text and receive a sentiment prediction.
+It demonstrates the use of FastAPI for building RESTful APIs, Docker for containerization, and deployment on both Google Cloud Run and Kubernetes.

 ## Features

 - **Predict Sentiment**: Classifies input text as positive, neutral, or negative sentiment.
-- **Scalable Deployment**: Deployed on Google Cloud Run, it scales automatically based on traffic.
+- **Scalable Deployment**: Deployed on both Google Cloud Run and Google Kubernetes Engine (GKE), supporting auto-scaling based on traffic.
-- **Cost-Effective**: Configured to scale to zero when idle, minimizing costs when the API is not in use.
+- **Cost-Effective**: Cloud Run scales to zero when idle, minimizing costs.
+GKE provides flexible scaling options with high availability.

 ## Endpoints